HDLahlou/robotics_final_project/README.md

 - [`scripts/perception/light.py`](scripts/perception/light.py)
   - Detecting visible lights: `locate_brightest(img)`
     Receive an image in BGR format.
-Pre-process the image by 1) converting it to grayscale and 2) applying Guassian blur to smooth away high-value noise.
+Pre-process the image by 1) converting it to grayscale and 2) applying Gaussian blur to smooth away high-value noise.
     Provide the pre-processed image to `cv2.minMaxLoc`, which returns the values and positions of the pixels in the image with minimum and maximum value (brightness).
 Return the value and position of the maximum value pixel.